-As presented in the proposal, the curriculum has been designed to ensure that students gain a firm grounding in Biomedical Sciences while at the same time allowing for exposure to medical core courses side-by-side with medical students.

-The university anticipates seeking accreditation for the proposed doctoral program, or provides a reasonable explanation as to why accreditation is not being sought.
+As presented in the proposal, the curriculum has been designed to ensure that students gain a firm grounding in Biomedical Sciences while at the same time allowing for exposure to medical core courses side-by-side with medical students. ☐ The university anticipates seeking accreditation for the proposed doctoral program, or provides a reasonable explanation as to why accreditation is not being sought.
 There is no accrediting agency for programs in Basic Biomedical Sciences at the doctoral level.
 5. Faculty - The proposal provides evidence that the university is prepared to ensure a critical mass of faculty will be available to initiate the program based on estimated enrollments, and that faculty in the aggregate have the necessary experience and research activity to sustain a doctoral program.

-The university has reviewed the evidence provided and found that there is a critical mass of faculty available to initiate the program based on estimated enrollments.
+YES NO ☐ The university has reviewed the evidence provided and found that there is a critical mass of faculty available to initiate the program based on estimated enrollments.
 There are 11 faculty members (see Table 4 in proposal) from the College of Medicine, College of Engineering and College of Arts and Sciences who have been identified for the proposed doctoral program.
 At this time, there will be no adjunct faculty positions in the program.
-FIU anticipates hiring five more faculty members in various medical specializations.

-The university has reviewed the evidence provided and found that the faculty in aggregate has the necessary experience and research activity to sustain the program.
+FIU anticipates hiring five more faculty members in various medical specializations. ☐ The university has reviewed the evidence provided and found that the faculty in aggregate has the necessary experience and research activity to sustain the program.
 All 11 faculty members will hold dissertation advisor status.
 Of the 11 faculty, 9 are tenured and 2 are tenure-earning (see Table 4.)
-According to the proposal, this will provide ample faculty resources for mentoring, research, and teaching.

-The university has reviewed the evidence provided and found the academic unit(s) associated with this new degree to be productive in teaching, research, and service.
+According to the proposal, this will provide ample faculty resources for mentoring, research, and teaching. ☐ The university has reviewed the evidence provided and found the academic unit(s) associated with this new degree to be productive in teaching, research, and service.
 The proposal provides evidence that the three participating units have been successful in attracting external funding support.

-☐ If appropriate, the university has committed to hiring additional faculty in later years, based on estimated enrollments.

-The proposal provides a stated plan for future hiring of five additional faculty.

-6. Resources - The proposal provides evidence that the university has ensured the available library volumes and serials; classroom, teaching laboratory, research laboratory, office space, equipment, clinical and internship sites, fellowships, scholarships, and graduate assistantships will be sufficient to initiate the program, and that if applicable, funding has been secured to make more resources available as students proceed through the program.

-The university has provided a signed statement from the Library Director verifying that the library volumes and serials available are sufficient to initiate the program.

-The proposal provides evidence that sufficient library resources are available to implement the program and no additional resources are needed at this time.
-A statement was signed by the FIU Library Director on February 21, 2011.

-☑ ☐ The university has ensured that the physical space necessary for the proposed program, including classrooms, laboratories and office space, is sufficient to initiate the program.

-The proposal provides evidence that there are adequate classrooms and laboratories to accommodate this program.
+If appropriate, the university has committed to hiring additional faculty in later years, based on estimated enrollments.
+The p propo sal provides a stated plan for future hiring of five additional faculty. volum clinica to init ies an al and tiate t ces - The proposal provides evidence that the university has ensured the available library d serials; classroom, teaching laboratory, research laboratory, office space, equipment, internship sites, fellowships, scholarships, and graduate assistantships will be sufficient the program, and that if applicable, funding has been secured to make more resources students proceed through the program YES NO The university has provided a signed statement from the Library Director verifying that the library volumes and serials available are sufficient to initiate the program. imple emen sal provides evidence that sufficient library resources are available to the program and no additional resources are needed at this time.
+A statement d by the FIU Library Director on February 21, 2011.
+The university has ensured that the physical space necessary for the proposed program, including classrooms, laboratories and office space, is sufficient to initiate the program. sal provides evidence that there are adequate classrooms and laboratories to late this program.
 The university has ensured that necessary equipment is available to initiate the program.

-The proposal provides evidence that FIU currently has the specialized equipment.
+The p ropo sal provides evidence that FIU currently has the specialized equipment.
 The university has ensured that fellowships, scholarships, and graduate assistantships are sufficient to initiate the program.
+Acco rdino to the proposal, the first year support to cover the tuition and stipends will be